JEE Main 2026 Exam Pattern Changes: New Marking Scheme & Paper Format

 JEE Main Exam Pattern 2026

-The JEE Main exam pattern for 2026 will be released soon on the official website.
+The JEE Main exam pattern for 2026 has been released on the official website.
 The exam pattern consists of 2 papers- Paper 1 and Paper 2A and 2B.
 The exam is conducted for 3 hours in computer-based mode.
 Candidates can check the exam pattern below which is paper-wise and in detail:

 JEE Main 2026 Paper 1 (B.E./B.Tech) Exam Pattern